-(6) to prepare and submit for the approval of the Secretary, prior to the beginning of each fiscal year, a fiscal year budget of the anticipated expenses in the administration of the order, including the probable costs of all programs and projects;

-(7) to develop programs and projects, subject to subsection (d);

-(8) to enter into contracts or agreements, with the approval of the Secretary, to develop and carry out programs or projects of research and advertising;
+- (6) to prepare and submit for the approval of the Secretary, prior to the beginning of each fiscal year, a fiscal year budget of the anticipated expenses in the administration of the order, including the probable costs of all programs and projects; - (7) to develop programs and projects, subject to subsection (d): - (8) to enter into contracts or agreements, with the approval of the Secretary, to develop and carry out programs or projects of research and advertising;

-(9) to carry out advertising or research, and pay the costs of the projects with funds collected pursuant to section 1999J; (10) to keep minutes, books, and records that reflect all of
+(9) to carry out advertising or research, and pay the costs of the projects with funds collected pursuant to section 1999J;

-(10) to keep minutes, books, and records that reflect all of the acts and transactions of the Board, and promptly report minutes of each Board meeting to the Secretary;

-(11) to furnish the Secretary with such other information as the Secretary may require; and

-(12) to invest funds collected by the Board pursuant to subsection (g).
+- (10) to keep minutes, books, and records that reflect all of the acts and transactions of the Board, and promptly report minutes of each Board meeting to the Secretary; - (11) to furnish the Secretary with such other information as the Secretary may require; and - (12) to invest funds collected by the Board pursuant to subsection (g).

-(d) PLANS AND BUDGETS.-
+(d) Plans and Budgets.-

 (1) BUDGETS.-The order shall require the Board, prior to the beginning of each fiscal year, or as may be necessary after the beginning of the fiscal year, to develop budgets of the anticipated expenses and disbursements of the Board in the implementation of the order, including projected costs of research and advertising.
 The budget shall be submitted to the Secretary and be effective on the approval of the Secretary.
 (2) INCURRING EXPENSES.-The Board may incur such expenses for research or advertising of fluid milk products, and other expenses for the administration, maintenance, and functioning of the Board, as may be authorized by the Secretary.
 The expenses shall include any implementation, administrative, and referendum costs incurred by the Department.

-(3) PAYING EXPENSES.-The funds to cover the expenses referred to in paragraph (2) shall be paid from assessments collected under section 1999J.
+(3) Paying expenses.-The funds to cover the expenses referred to in paragraph (2) shall be paid from assessments collected under section 1999J.